 The evolution of the breast pump

 We’re fortunate these days that we have a wide variety of breast pumps available on the market.
 But did you know that the first electric pump wasn’t introduced until 1991?
 And that since then, breast pump technology became relatively stagnant with little advancement?
-That is, until we at Elvie introduced the world’s first silent wearable breast pump!
+That is, until we at Elvie introduced the world’s ultra-quiet wearable breast pump!

 Before the 90’s, many women had to make do with a much more manual approach, even sharing large pieces of hospital equipment that you could rent to take home with you.

 Here, we look at the history of breast pumps and celebrate the fantastic strides we’ve made in breast pump technology for mothers the world over.
 From complex manual systems that look akin to something that might be used for dairy cows, to the Elvie Pump that sits right in your bra; here’s a brief history of breast pumps!

 Way back in 1854, a man by the name of Orwell H. Needham filed a patent for the term “breast pump” to accompany what can only be described as a medieval looking contraption designed to mimic a nursing baby.
 It involved a rubber “shield” which closed around the nipple which acted as a substitute for the baby’s tongue.
 Ouch.

 Still, it was a step up from its predecessor which had glass shield flanges instead of these nice soft rubber ones…

 Fast forward 20 years, and a newer version of the pump was in circulation.
 Two gents, by the names Robert C. Gray and Charles E. Gassin, reimagined the existing offering to include a milk collection bottle attached to the pump and could be unscrewed from the main flange - a technology that is still commonplace today in many pumps.
 They were even so kind as to ensure that their design was easy to disassemble so it was easy to clean and put back together again.